 Although we didn’t encounter any of the many scams I heard and read about, we are very careful people and follow safety rules.
 The only thing that happened to us was getting incorrect change at 7-11.
 The cashier recounted it and gave us the rest of the money.

 Theft, especially pick-pocketing, is very common around Thailand.
 You will find signs in many places, including at Wat Pho, warning you about this.
 In Bangkok in public transport everyone wears their backpacks in the front.
 You need to always be aware of your valuables or leave them at a safety box in the hotel.
 One problem with leaving your passport at the hotel is that, according to Thai law, you always need to have your passport with you.
 Although not many people, especially tourists, are stopped, in some cases you may need to provide your passport.
+Make sure you have a neck wallet or money belt to keep your belongings safe.

 Other Things to be Aware of in Southeast Asia